byu-cpe/ecen192/_labs/y-board_buttons_and_switches.md

 ## Part 2 - Loops (15 minutes)
 ### While Loops
 While loops are loops that run the code inside them until a certain condition is met.
 We can also use while loops to make our code run forever.
 What if we wanted to use a while loop to make the first 10 leds blink one time each, in sequence?
 We could do something like the following:

+Paste this code inside the brackets of the `void loops_exploration()` function, and ___don't forget to change which funtion is commented out under___ `int main()`.
+Also feel free to change the number of LEDs or the color.
 ```
 int currentLed = 1;
 while(currentLed <= 10) {